loganmeetsworld/kiq/README.md

 * Getting over my Rails addiction to lovely built in libraries and methods.

 ## Installation
-This is a Ruby Gem!
+This is a Ruby Gem (Yeah, it's crazy to me that I got this namespacing as well)!
 It can be found on the rubygems site [here](https://rubygems.org/gems/kiq) and easily implemented on any operating system that has Ruby installed with the command `gem install kiq`.

 I tested this gem out on OSX El Capitan, Yosemite, Microsoft 10, and Linux.
 Just make sure you have [https://www.ruby-lang.org/en/documentation/installation/](Ruby installed on your OS).
 RubyGems comes with a Ruby installation.